skynetapp/UsersListWS/README.md

 #### Assumptions

+- Not Applicable.

 #### Errors

 If any error found in running the url in local, then it might be the following reasons.

-- root path and base path might be wrong.
+- root path and base path in config.php might be wrong.
+It should be same as above in steps to execute.
-- sugar username and password might not be correct.
+- sugar username and password might not be correct in Global -> UsersListWSConnection.php.
-- sugar url path may be wrong.
+- sugar url path may be wrong in Global -> UsersListWSConnection.php.
+- If we are not getting the output, then ws call need to be checked. it should be as **get_entry_list**.